 This post may contain affiliate links.
 Please read our disclosure policy.

-Cookies are extremely popular in our house–specifically, these flourless chocolate chip cookies!
+Cookies are extremely popular in my house, specifically these protein cookies!
 My kids love them and ask me to make them all the time.
 They are filled with protein from vanilla whey powder, and they are the ultimate snack or dessert everyone can enjoy.

 Below is a list of ingredients you are going to need to make these cookies.
 Full measurements are listed further down below in the recipe card.

-- Eggs: This recipe uses two eggs to bind the ingredients.
+- Eggs: This recipe calls for 2 eggs to bind the ingredients.
 For vegan cookies, use flax eggs.

 - Baking soda: Baking soda is very helpful to give cookies that soft but crunchy texture.